Decicus/twitchtips/_posts/2014-05-01-betterttv.md

 comments: true
 ---

-BetterTTV Enhances Twitch with new features, bug fixes, and reduced clutter.
+BetterTTV enhances Twitch with new features, bug fixes, and reduced clutter.

 ## Features